 When you first get your little bundle of love, you’ll think you can love it no matter what happens; however, this quickly changes when it needs to go to the toilet.
-Puppies genuinely have no control over when they need to go, and they’ll urinate or poop wherever they may find themselves.
+Puppies have no control over when they need to go, and they’ll urinate or poop wherever they find themselves.

 These are the basics of owning a puppy, but there are more things you can do to protect your floors than simply covering or sealing them.
 Many owners learn through trial and error that their puppies may not be ready for training, preferring to give them a place to be safe rather than letting them go wild.